craigpastro/leetcode/docs/problems/653_two_sum_iv_input_is_a_bst.md

 Easy

 Given the root of a Binary Search Tree and a target number k, return true if there exist two elements in the BST such that their sum is equal to the given target.

+## Solution

 ```python
 class Solution: